For School PersonnelBack to Category View

 Every food allergy reaction has the possibility of developing into a life-threatening and potentially fatal anaphylactic reaction.

-Education for School Staff
+Education for School Personnel

 Educators are often the first to act in an emergency situation.
 Providing educators with the tools and information needed to care for food-allergic students will build the confidence needed to act quickly in an emergency.

-Topics to cover in education for school staff include basic food allergy medical facts, how to ensure students avoid allergens, the signs and symptoms of an allergic reaction, and how to enact emergency procedures.
+Topics to cover in education for school personnel include basic food allergy medical facts, how to ensure students avoid allergens, the signs and symptoms of an allergic reaction, and how to enact emergency procedures.
 School policies and guidelines should include: